DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/forms-for-those-who-wish-to-help-me-write-lists.md

 ## Testing and waterproofing lists (in / that are):

-#### Please only select one of these tools if you are a frequent or regular user of them.
+#### Please only select any of these tools if you are a frequent or regular user of them.
 For ABP/AdBlock, it's also necessary to know how to look into and resolve list problems.

 - [ ] Adblock Plus or AdBlock
 - [ ] Internet Explorer 11 - Tracking Protection List